ciel-lang/CIEL/docs/README.md

 Start it with `./ciel-repl`.

-You are dropped into a custom Lisp REPL, freely based on [sbcli](https://github.com/hellerve/sbcli).
+You are dropped into a custom Lisp REPL, adapted from [sbcli](https://github.com/hellerve/sbcli).

+# CIEL's custom REPL

 This REPL is more user friendly than the default SBCL one:

 -  it has readline capabilities, meaning that the arrow keys work by default (wouhou!) and there is a persistent history, like in any shell.
 -  it has **multiline input**.
 -  it has **TAB completion**.
 -  it handles errors gracefully: you are not dropped into the debugger and its sub-REPL, you simply see the error message.
 -  it has optional **syntax highlighting**.

-    It also defines short helper commands:
+-  it defines short **helper commands**:

 ``` txt
 :help => Prints this general help message